nickbrandt/GitLab/doc/user/admin_area/approving_users.md

 Approving a user:

 1. Activates their account.
-1. Confirms their email address.
-1. Adds them to projects or groups they are currently invited to.

-NOTE: **Note:**
-A user pending approval user does not consume a [seat](../../subscriptions/self_managed/index.md#choose-the-number-of-users).

-NOTE: **Note:**
-Approving a user will change the user's state to active and it consumes a [seat](../../subscriptions/self_managed/index.md#choose-the-number-of-users).
+1. Changes the user's state to active and it consumes a [seat](../../subscriptions/self_managed/index.md#choose-the-number-of-users).